htimsk/SecureKey/luks-unattended.md

   * If the (partial) decryption key is on a remote server, we can delete it before the attacker boots up the server on a new location
   * We can deploy creative countermeasures to slow down an adversary even more, and gain us enough time to scrub the remote key from its location

-While having the ability to make the LUKS container unlockable in case of theft is a desirable feature from a security standpoint, it may cause data availablity issues.
+Being able to delete the encryption key remotely, and thus help protect the LUKS container in case of theft, is a desirable feature from a security standpoint.
-If the
+On the other hand, it may cause data availablity issues.
+If during a system boot, the server hosting the key is unavailable, the container will not unlock.
+For this reason, we also create a manual decryption key, to be used in those cases.

 ### Setup unattended LUKS container